A 100 year History of Organic and Natural Farming in India

 Conclusion:

-Today, globally, agroecology/regenerative farming/natural farming/organic farming is considered as a viable solution for Sustainable Agriculture.
+Today, globally, agroecology/regenerative farming/natural farming/organic farming are considered as a viable solution for Sustainable Agriculture.
 India has also entered the global organic farming and market era.

 There is also a historical context to ‘How’ India got this far in Agroecology.
 At times, in the present din of business of Organic Food, this aspect is all but forgotten.
 Therefore, Gram Disha Trust endeavors to revisit these important contributions in the last 100 years, which made Bharat” into “India.
 We hope one day, perhaps in our lifetime, we may be able to proudly, on another Independence Day that we belong to the the land – Bharat that is India.